The Breville Oracle (BES980XL) Review

 Do Not Buy The Breville Oracle If…

 You want one-touch brewing, but don’t care for the programmability – If you love good black coffee, check out the Jura ENA Micro 1.
 It is an ultra-compact espresso machine that brews 1 cup at a time.
 It might not have a steam wand, but it is fast and makes great espresso at the touch of a button.
-In Jura Ena Micro 1 review, we found it to be a great option for those who don’t drink milk-based coffee.
+We found it to be a great option for those who don’t drink milk-based coffee.
 It’s an even sweeter deal if you can pick up a refurbished model.

 You want an affordable espresso machine – There are a lot of super-automatic espresso machines that make great espresso.
 They might not offer automatic milk frothing, like the Breville, but produce great coffee drink nonetheless.
 The DeLonghi Magnifica ESAM3300 is one such machine.
 It costs significantly less than the Oracle, and lets you brew everything from an espresso to a latte.
-In our review of the DeLonghi Magnifica, we find it to be a tremendous value for money proposition.
+We find it to be a tremendous value for money proposition.

 The Gaggia Brera is another affordable option.
 It makes delightful espresso shots, and its Pannarello-style steam wand produces silky smooth milk foam.
 If you usually drink coffee with milk and/or sugar, you might want to take an in-depth look at this machine in our review.